Bespoke Range Hood

 I've recently had many issues with smoke when making steak.
 So much so that almost every time I've had to disconnect the fire alarm just to eat in peace.
 This would easily be solved by a kitchen range hood, but alas I don't have a good one.
 My stove is on an island and the hood vertically comes out of the island and sucks maybe 10 CFM which may as well not exist.

-Since I had already built a fume extractor, I thought I could build something similar (but bigger) to extract the delicious smoke from the skillet.
+Since I had already built a fume extractor for my electronics lab, I thought I could build something similar (but bigger) to extract the delicious smoke from the skillet.
 That means building the frame, finding the fan, and assembling the ducting.
 So let's get started.

 Hardware and pieces